m00n-die/Practice-Projects/Inventory-Management-System/README.md

 # MD Logistics
-MD Logistics is a simple inventory management system built using python by @ m00n-die Built to help my mom manage her business
+MD Logistics is a simple inventory management system built using python by @m00n-die that runs using the Command Line Interface(CLI).
+Built to help my mom manage her business

 # Documentation